Augista/GerejaPresenter/README.md

-# ProPresenter - Modern Church Presentation Software
+# ChurchPresenter - Modern Church Presentation Software

 A comprehensive, next-generation presentation software for churches built with Next.js, designed for worship leaders, tech operators, and speakers.